alknopfler/trafgen/README.md

 as the dst mac address on the generated frame.

-The destination IP address is passed to each pod, so we have a 1:1 mapping between the server and the client. e.e. we have pair of N server-client where each server will send traffic to it corresponding client.
+The destination IP address is passed to each pod, so we have a 1:1 mapping between the server and the client. e.e. we have a pair of N server-client where each server will send traffic to it corresponding client.

 ### Initial setup

+src/pod-client-template.yaml - template for client pods
+src/pod-server-template.yaml - template for server pods
+src/pod-client-template-same_node.yaml - template for same worker node (Later one in case of bare metal OCP like on single node)

 ```bash
  pip install numpy